PEDESTRIAN, BICYCLE, MOTORCYCLE, SCHOOL BUS, WINTER DRIVING

 Minnesota Pedestrian crash facts from 2015

 - Pedestrian involved crash incidence increased in 2015 from 818 (2014) to 911.
 Deaths increased from 17 to 41.
 Most deaths happen in larger cities during the two rush hours.
 October was the most dangerous month.
 Ages 20 to 24 had the most deaths and injuries.
 26% of those killed were crossing a street without a crosswalk or signal.

 - Most drivers causing the crash with a pedestrian were driving straight when they hit the pedestrian.
 Main contributing factors for the crash was failure to yield and distracted driving.
 Of the 10 pedestrian fatalities involving alcohol all 10 were over .10bac’

 Bicycle Safety laws Every person operating a bicycle shall have all of the rights and duties applicable to the driver of any other vehicle by this chapter, except in respect to those provisions in this chapter relating expressly to bicycles and in respect to those provisions of this chapter which by their nature cannot reasonably be applied to bicycles.

 To read all the laws pertaining to bicycles go to www.revisor.mn.gov/statutes/?id=169.222

 Bicycle trails and organizations in Minnesota

-- Bicycle Crashes decreased from 862 (2013) to 776.
+· Bicycle Crashes increased from 776 (2014) to 898.
 The most dangerous time is from 3:00 – 6:00 pm and most of these were in big cities.
-August was the worse month.
+June was the worse month.
 Failure to yield the right of way was cited most often for both the bicyclists and other motor vehicle drivers.
 Driver inattention or distraction was the second contributing factor cited most often for the other drivers.
 These statistics are only for bicycle crashes with motor vehicles.